 - The x-axis displays the student's name.
 Students are ordered by base year score from lowest to highest.

 - The y-axis displays the growth, i.e. growth year score – base year score

 - The red line represents the base year score (e.g. N3 when comparing between N3 and N5).

 - Each column represents the growth between the base year and the growth year for one student.

-- Students whose growth is green have achieved expected growth
+- Students whose growth is green have achieved the expected growth

 - Yellow growth represents students who grew but did not achieve the level of growth required for expected growth.

 - Red growth represents students who obtained a lower score in the growth year compared to the base year.